MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/pollinations-ai.md

 - Cloud-based (so you can use models without worrying about the specs of your machine or setup like when using a local LLM).
 - It is free.
 - Use without needing any authorization (i.e. no need to create an account, use an API key, or pay for a subscription).
-- Good documenation available, plus this page fills in the gaps.
+- Good documentation available, plus this page fills in the gaps.
+- Experiment with various text and image models easily.

 What to use it for: